 Individuals who are still students and currently “in progress” with a graduation date planned before the start of Niagara University's program need to indicate this on their application.
 Also, an official letter from the college / university will be needed to verify your planned graduation date.
 The “in progress” letter usually is provided by the registrar or academic department.

 Please submit with your application the “in progress” letter and transcript along with a copy of any registrations for classes currently enrolled in if they do not appear on your transcript.
-A second transcript will be required once your degree is conferred and posted.
+A final transcript will be required once your degree is conferred and posted.

 Teacher Performance Assessment (edTPA)